How To Get Toddlers To Listen Without Yelling, Bribing, or Threats - Baby Chick

 5. Set Expectations

-This has helped tremendously in getting our toddler to listen and understand what we expect from him.
+This has helped tremendously because our toddler understands what’s expected of him.
 And it makes a lot of sense.
 Even as adults, we don’t know how to act if we don’t know what to expect.
 The same is true of our kids.
-If you set an expectation of behavior before you embark on a task or an outing, your child will already know how they’re supposed to act.8 For instance, before eating out at a restaurant, we always set expectations on how to behave, and our toddler has always been well-behaved in these situations.
+If you set expectations for behavior before you embark on a task or outing, your child will already know how they’re supposed to act.8 For instance, before eating out at a restaurant, we always set expectations on how to behave, and our toddler has always been well-behaved in these situations.

 You can set expectations many times throughout the day.
-Let’s go back to my example above — when we get home from school, we must take our shoes off and wash our hands.
+Let’s go back to my example above: when we get home from school, we must take off our shoes and wash our hands.
 So, I started setting the expectation as a reminder in the car as we pulled into the garage.
 “I know you are excited when you get home and want to run in the house.
 But remember, you must take your shoes off and wash your hands.
 It only takes a minute, and then you can run and play.
 Remember, there are tons of germs, and we want to stay healthy and strong.
-You were such a good listener yesterday when you came in, took your shoes off, and washed your hands.
+You were such a good listener yesterday when you came in, took off your shoes, and washed your hands.
 Mommy is so proud of you.”
 Lo and behold, it worked!
-No more bolting through the house with shoes on and unwashed hands giggling.
+No more bolting through the house with shoes on and unwashed hands, giggling.

 Getting Our Toddlers To Listen To Us